boyko11/ML-Notes/ML.md

 * I could sacrifice accuracy for a simpler(less lengthy) hypo
 * The best hypo is the one that minimizes the error, without paying to much price for overcomplicating the hypo
 * an NN example would be big weights - we gonna need more bits(more lenght) do describe larger weights, the larger the weight, the more we overfit
+* in NNs The complexity is not in the number of parameters directly, but in how many bits you need to represent the value of parameters -
+* I can have 10 params and they are all binary => I need 10 bits; if this 10 params are arbitrary large numbers instead, I'd need arbitrary many bits to represent them
 * Bayes Optiml Classifier -  on average you canNOT do any better than doing a weighted vote of all the hypotheses according to the hypothesis given the data
 * Bayesian Learning gives the ability to talk optimality and gold standards